The African Pygmy hedgehog is the most popular species of hedgehogs kept as pets. We use pet and pygmy hedgehog in this piece interchangeably.

 It is unclear whether fish is good or bad for hedgies but many experts, including the RSPCA, advice against it.

-It is worth noting that fish is not part of hedgehogs’ diet in the wild.
+It is worth noting that fish is not part of hedgehogs’ natural diet.

 Can I give my hedgehog dog food?